scarvalhojr/aoc-cli/README.md

 Submit puzzle answer

-Usage: aoc submit <PART> <ANSWER>
+Usage: aoc submit [OPTIONS] <PART> <ANSWER>

 Arguments:
   <PART>    Puzzle part [possible values: 1, 2]
   <ANSWER>  Puzzle answer

 Options:
-  -h, --help  Print help information
+  -d, --day <DAY>            Puzzle day [default: last unlocked day (during Advent of Code month)] -y, --year <YEAR>          Puzzle year [default: year of current or last Advent of Code event] -s, --session-file <PATH>  Path to session cookie file [default: ~/.adventofcode.session] -w, --width <WIDTH>        Width at which to wrap output [default: terminal width] -o, --overwrite            Overwrite files if they already exist -I, --input-only           Download puzzle input only -D, --description-only     Download puzzle description only -i, --input-file <PATH>    Path where to save puzzle input [default: input] -p, --puzzle-file <PATH>   Path where to save puzzle description [default: puzzle.md] -h, --help                 Print help information
 ```

 ### Read puzzle description

 Read today's puzzle (if today is an Advent of Code day) in plain text from the
 comfort of your terminal.
-This command also saves the puzzle description to a
-file in Markdown format.

 ```
 # aoc read

+Loaded session cookie from "/home/user/.adventofcode.session".

-## --- Day 5: Binary Boarding ---
+## --- Day 2: Rock Paper Scissors ---

-You board your plane only to discover a new problem: you dropped your boarding pass!
-You aren't sure which seat is yours, and all of the flight attendants are busy with the flood of people that suddenly made it through passport control.
+The Elves begin to set up camp on the beach.
+To decide whose tent gets to be closest to the snack storage, a giant [Rock Paper Scissors][1] tournament is already in progress.
 ...

-Saving puzzle description to "puzzle.md"...
-Done!
 ```

 ### Download puzzle input

-Download input for today's puzzle and save it to a file named "input" on the
+Download description and input for today's puzzle and save them to files.
+By
+default the description is saved to "puzzle.md" and the input is saved to
-current directory:
+"input" in the current directory:

 ```
 # aoc download

 Loaded session cookie from "/home/user/.adventofcode.session".
+Fetching puzzle for day 2, 2022...
+Saving puzzle description to "puzzle.md"...
-Downloading input for day 5, 2020...
+Downloading input for day 2, 2022...
 Saving puzzle input to "input"...
 Done!
 ```